TailGrids/tailwind-ui-components/README.md

 # Free Tailwind CSS UI Components by TailGrids

-TailGrids is library of high-quality Tailwind CSS UI components and blocks.
-Crafted for - modern websites, landing pages and web apps.
-Comes with all essential UI components & elements, consistent design, copy-paste UI building tool and everything you can expect from a top-notch UI library.
+TailGrids is a library of high-quality Tailwind CSS UI components and blocks, designed specifically for modern websites, landing pages, and web apps.
+It comes with all the essential UI components and elements you would expect from a top-notch UI library, featuring a consistent design and a copy-paste UI building tool.

-The free core version comes with tons of free UI components along with all core components.
-Feel free to use it with your personal or commercial projects, and don't forget to support and inspire our team by starring this repo.
+The free core version provides numerous UI components along with all core components.
+It is available for both personal and commercial projects.
+Please feel free to use it, and don't forget to support and inspire our team by starring this repo.

+It's worth noting that this same set of components is also available for React and Vue.js.

 ### [🚀 Explore All Components](https://tailgrids.com/components)